 BUT SKECHERS CAN YOU PLEASE BE MORE ORIGINAL?

-I mean seriously TOMS – BOBS similar but different.
-And LOOK at the design – originality people… come on.. it’s one thing to knock off with a similar name with a simliar mission – but couldn’t you create an original shoe?!?!?
+I mean seriously TOMS and BOBS – similar but different.
+And LOOK at the design originality people come on.. it is one thing to knock off with a similar name with a similar mission, but couldn’t you create an original shoe?!?!?

 1. BOBS is a total play off of TOMS

-2. A few weeks ago I heard Blake Mycoskie, founder of Toms Shoes – speak a few weeks ago at the Willow Creek Leadership Summit.
+2. A few weeks ago I heard Blake Mycoskie, founder of Toms Shoes speak a few weeks ago at the Willow Creek Leadership Summit.
 His company is built from the heart.
 He fell into the business after seeing a shoe drive first hand.
 Toms Shoes pays for employees to go on shoe drops after they have been with the company for 2 years.
 As he spoke, you could hear the passion and understand the mission behind the business.
-It was genuine and he’s cute.
-Did I say that?
-Anywhoo…
+It was genuine.

 Canvas slipper from Skechers featuring allover sparkles and a comfy sole.